kamperh/recipe_bucktsong_awe_py3/embeddings/readme.md

 Autoencoder
 -----------
-To train an RNN-AE, we actually use the same script as for the RNN-CAE, but only with the AE pre-training step.
+To train an AE-RNN, we actually use the same script as for the CAE-RNN, but only with the AE pre-training step.

-Train an RNN-AE on ground truth segments:
+Train an AE-RNN on ground truth segments:

     ./train_cae.py --train_tag gt2 --cae_n_epochs 0

-Train an RNN-AE on random segments:
+Train an AE-RNN on random segments:

     ./train_cae.py --train_tag rnd --cae_n_epochs 0

-Train a RNN-AE on UTD segments:
+Train a AE-RNN on UTD segments:

     ./train_cae.py --train_tag utd --cae_n_epochs 0

 Variational autoencoder
 -----------------------
-Train an RNN-VAE on ground truth segments:
+Train an VAE-RNN on ground truth segments:

     ./train_vae.py --train_tag gt

-Train an RNN-VAE on random segments:
+Train an VAE-RNN on random segments:

     ./train_vae.py --train_tag rnd

-Train an RNN-VAE on UTD segments:
+Train an VAE-RNN on UTD segments:

     ./train_vae.py --train_tag utd